mstocco/mariostoc.co/content/traininglog/20230115-challenge2023-23weeksout.md

 Quads still on the fatigued side and my right serratus is still tender.

-Everything else is pretty good.
+Everything else is feeling pretty good.

 <!---->
 ## TUESDAY JAN 17 ☁️